Why university?

 Going to university can give you the skills and experience you need to take your future career in any direction you choose.

-University is not for everyone, but if you choose to go, you'll be given the chance to study the subject you love and experience student life to the full.
+University might not be the right path for everyone, but there are many different routes into studying a degree.
+Going to university gives you the chance to study a subject you love and experience student life to the full.

 You don’t have to go to university with a specific career path in mind but having a degree may enhance your employment prospects and increase your earning potential.

-You'll be able to focus in depth on one subject area that you are passionate about, or if you can't choose between them, explore joint degrees and study two or more courses.
-Find out about different undergraduate degrees at Sussex.
+You'll be able to focus in depth on a subject area that you are passionate about.
+Or, if you’re passionate about multiple subjects, explore joint degrees and study in two or more areas.
+Find out about different undergraduate courses at Sussex.

 You'll learn by attending: